hannesvdvreken/php-oauth/readme.md

 ## Laravel 4
 If you're using Laravel 4, feel free to register the contained service provider (`OAuth\Support\ServiceProvider`).
-It registers the `OAuth` class alias for the facade to use the following syntax to get a fully configured service class:
+Register the `OAuth` class alias for the facade to use the following syntax to get a fully configured service class:

 ```php
 $twitter = OAuth::consumer('twitter');